raj-gun/NonSysID/NonSysID-i/README.md

 * `nl_ord_max = 1` restricts the candidate dictionary to linear input terms.
 * `nl_ord_max > 1` permits polynomial powers and cross-input nonlinear terms.
 * The candidate dictionary never includes lagged output terms.
-* `KSA_h` does not affect the ARX-i prediction because one-step, k-step and free-run outputs are equivalent.
+* `KSA_h` does not affect the input-only model predictions because one-step, k-step and free-run outputs are equivalent.
 * Parallel processing can reduce identification time for large candidate dictionaries.
 * For small problems, parallel-pool startup overhead may outweigh the computational benefit.
 * The same input-lag range `b1:b2` is currently applied to every input.